mu301hl/harinlee.info-website/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 I’m interested in why music exists across all cultures when there is no obvious link to our survival.
 I intend to find how music could've evolved, drawing from the global role of music and its relationships to our neural and physical mechanics.
 Coming from a sound engineering background, I'm also intrigued by the physical properties of sound and how it's translated in our brain.
-I wish to learn more about the human auditory cognition and study the interinvidiual or culutral differences there may be.
+I wish to learn more about the human auditory cognition and study the interindividual or culutral differences there may be.